-I do have extensive outdoor experience including hiking, camping, trail running, backpacking, canoeing, skiing, snowshoeing and more.
+So, yes I do have extensive outdoor experience including hiking, camping, trail running, backpacking, canoeing, skiing, snowshoeing and more.
 But that's not where my head is nowadays.
 If you want to go fast, I'm not a good fit.
-If you want to go slow: get close with nature and develop deep connections, please explore this website and sign up below to get on the Connect to Wilderness mailing list.
+If you want to go slow: get close with nature and develop deep connections, please explore this website and sign up below to join me on a walk.

-Here is a little more about my qualifications.
-Maine Master Naturalist, Certified Interpretive Guide, Volunteer leader Maine Chapter Appalachian Mountain Club for over a decade.
+Outdoor experiential qualifications include: Maine Master Naturalist, Certified Interpretive Guide, Volunteer leader Maine Chapter Appalachian Mountain Club for over a decade.
 Current in Advanced Wilderness First Aid Certification.
 Wilderness Education Association Graduate.
-I am also president of the Maine Wilderness Guides Organization.
+I am vice-president of the Maine Wilderness Guides Organization.

-I also have many years of experience supporting protection of our nation's natural resources.
+Other related experience: I've pursued a decades long professional career supporting protection of our nation's natural resources and I am just as comfortable discussing hard science and national resources policy as guiding an immersive experience in the forest.
 You can find out more about it by reading about me in Portland Magazine's November 2019 issue about the 10 Most Intriguing People in Maine.